A note on Lang's conjecture for quotients of bounded domains: Introduction

-By~\cite[3.2.8]{Kob98}, (i) holds iff $\tilde X$ is hyperbolic, which follows from the fact that manifolds of bounded type are Kobayashi hyperbolic~\cite[Theorem 3]{Sib81}.
-Alternatively, any entire curve $f:\C\to X$ lifts to $\tilde X$, and the pull-back to $\C$ of the bounded, strictly psh function carried by $\tilde X$ has to be constant, showing that $f$ itself is constant.
+By~\cite[Theorem~3.2.8]{Kob98}, (i) in Theorem A holds iff $\tilde X$ is hyperbolic, which follows from the fact that manifolds of bounded type are Kobayashi hyperbolic~\cite[Theorem~3]{Sib81} (alternatively, any entire curve $f:\C\to X$ lifts to $\tilde X$, and the pull-back to $\C$ of the bounded, strictly psh function carried by $\tilde X$ has to be constant, showing that $f$ itself is constant).

 By definition, (ii) means that the image in $\pi_1(X)$ of the fundamental group of any subvariety $Z\subseteq X$ is infinite~\cite[\S 4.1]{Kol}, and is a direct consequence of the fact that manifolds of bounded type do not contain nontrivial compact subvarieties.
-According to the Shafarevich conjecture, $\tilde X$ should in fact be Stein; in case $\tilde X$ is a bounded domain of $\C^n$, this is indeed a classical result of Siegel~\cite{Sie50} (see also ~\cite[Theorem 6.2]{Kob59}).
+According to the Shafarevich conjecture, $\tilde X$ should in fact be Stein; in case $\tilde X$ is a bounded domain of $\C^n$, this is indeed a classical result of Siegel~\cite{Sie50} (see also \cite[Theorem~6.2]{Kob59}).

 By another classical result, this time due to Kodaira~\cite{Kod}, any compact complex manifold $X$ admitting a Galois \'etale cover $\tilde X\to X$ biholomorphic to a bounded domain in $\C^n$ is projective, with $K_X$ ample.
 Indeed, the Bergman metric of $\tilde X$ is non-degenerate, and it descends to a positively curved metric on $K_X$.
 Our proof of (iii) and (iv) is a simple variant of this idea, inspired by~\cite{CZ02}.
 For each subvariety $Y\subseteq X$ with desingularization $Z\to Y$ and induced Galois \'etale cover $\tilde Z\to Z$, we use basic H\"ormander--Andreotti--Vesentini--Demailly $L^2$-estimates for $\dbar$ to show that the Bergman metric of $\tilde Z$ is generically non-degenerate.
 It then descends to a psh metric on $K_Z$, smooth and strictly psh on a nonempty Zariski open set, which is enough to conclude that $K_Z$ is big, by~\cite{Bou02}.